iq-motion-control/iq-module-communication-doc/docs/api_docs/cpp.rst

 Hardware Setup
 ================
 Information about required hardware for API communication can be found in the :ref:`Control Center documentation <connection_guide>`.
-The requirements for API communication are the same as those for the IQ Control Center.
+The requirements for API communication are the same as those for the IQ Control Center if you plan on using the C++ library to connect with a desktop.
+If you are using the C++ library as part of an embedded system or other standalone environment, you will need to figure out the serial connections for your specific setup.

 .. _writing_serial_data:

 Serial Connection Information
 ================================
-The method of opening and using a serial connection varies depending on the operating system being used to run the C++ API.
-We will discuss opening a serial port on Windows and Linux here.
+The method of opening and using a serial connection varies depending on the system being used to run the C++ API.
+We will discuss using a desktop, and opening a serial port on
+Windows and Linux here.

 Windows
 ----------